<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3 class="wp-block-heading"><strong>Make magic happen</strong></h3>

-<p>My first experiment was with three primary school kids, one of them being my daughter Antonia.
-Their task was to write a story filled with fantasy.
-First, they should define main characters and then describe them with as much detail as possible.
-What do they like to do?
-Who are their friends?
-How are they dressed?
-For inspiration, they could browse our house, magazines or their own mind.</p>
+<p class="wp-block-paragraph">My first experiment involved three primary school kids, one of them Antonia.
+Their task: write a story full of fantasy.
+First, define the main characters.
+Then describe them in as much detail as possible — what do they love doing, who are their friends, how do they dress?
+For inspiration, they could roam the house, browse magazines, or simply reach into their own imagination.</p>

 <blockquote class="wp-block-quote is-style-default has-large-font-size is-layout-flow wp-block-quote-is-layout-flow">

-<p>It is a good idea to try out agile practices with your kids before doing them with your client 😉</p>
+<p class="wp-block-paragraph">Try new agile practices with your kids before you try them with your clients. 😉</p>

 <cite>Brigitte</cite></blockquote>